Note: Advanced Article.

 Filters can be very useful to extract only the data you are interested in.
 These filters can sometimes be a bit tricky with their syntax.
 The following outlines how each is formed in the example of a GET request for records, followed by a full example.

-Field names are always prefixed with a five-digit string identifier.
+Field names for custom fields are always prefixed with a five-digit string identifier.
 These can be found most easily after a GET all request to check the true name of the field.

 - Ex. "field"="maytq_scrap_count"